SvetlozarValchev/RuntimeUnityEditor/README.md

 ![preview](https://user-images.githubusercontent.com/39247311/49837301-2d3a6400-fda6-11e8-961a-9a85f1247705.PNG)

 ### How to use
-- This is a BepInEx plugin.
-It requires BepInEx v4 or later.
-Grab it from [here](https://github.com/BepInEx/BepInEx ) and follow installation instructions.
+- This is a Unity Mod Manager mod.
+It requires Unity Mod Manager.
+Grab it from [here](https://www.nexusmods.com/site/mods/21/) and follow installation instructions.
 - Download the latest build from the [Releases](https://github.com/ManlyMarco/RuntimeUnityEditor/releases) page.
-- To install place the .dll in the BepInEx directory inside your game directory.
+- Install the Editor using Unity Mod Manager or manually by extracting the build into Mods folder of the game directory.
+- Download msc.dll from [Releases](https://github.com/ManlyMarco/RuntimeUnityEditor/releases) page and put it into game directory's GameName_Data/Managed
 - To turn on press the F12 key when in-game.
 A window should appear on top of the game.
 If it doesn't appear, check logs for errors.

-You can support development of my plugins through my Patreon page: https://www.patreon.com/ManlyMarco
+You can support development of the original author's plugins through his Patreon page: https://www.patreon.com/ManlyMarco